Sit-down Meals and Dining Hall Guidelines

 - Second waiters may remove their sweaters/sport coats when performing waiting duties.

 Waiting, Kitchen Duties

 All students take turns waiting (or working on the dish crew, etc.) in the Dining Hall at sit-down meals.
 Students will have a job for several table rotations a year.
 A rotation lasts approximately three weeks.
+Day students will take their turn during the winter term.
 Guidelines for waiters are as follows: